Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

 Ophrys apulica is very similar to Ophrys fuciflora (Late Spider-orchid), but the two distinct differences are that the petals are longer, and the lip is 'waisted' and appears to be constricted midway down.
 The lip is also much more deeply notched at the bottom than that of Ophrys fuciflora, and somewhat paler in colour.

 This orchid is reported only from Italy and its name apulica means 'from Puglia'.
 We found it on Monte Gargano, and there are other unconfirmed reports from Tuscany and Umbria.

-This orchid grows in the same kinds of places as Ophrys fuciflora - open limestone grassland - and flowers at the same time, mid April to the middle of May.
+This orchid grows in the same kinds of places as Ophrys fuciflora - open limestone grassland - and flowers at the same time.

 Ophrys apulica flowers at the same time as Ophrys fucflora which is from mid April to mid May

 The specimen shown here was photographed close to Monte Sant'Angelo in the Gargano Peninsula in Italy in mid April in very close proximity to many Ophrys fuciflora plants.

 Henrik AErenlund Pedersen & Niels Faurholdt (2007) Ophrys - The Bee Orchids of Europe; Kew

 Pierre Delforge (2005) Orchids of Europe, North Africa and the Middle East; A&C Black

 Angela Rossini and Giovanni Quiadamo (2003) Orchidee Spontanee nel Parco Nazionale del Gargano; Centrografico Francescano

 If you found this information helpful, we are sure you would also like books on the Wild Orchids of Wales, of The Burren, and of the Algarve.
 Author-signed copies are available here...